Raymond H. Cypess, DVM, Ph.D.

 Raymond is Chairman and CEO of ATCC and ATCC Global.
-In this role, he has demonstrated the ability to apply business acumen, fiscal responsibility and innovative approaches to the management of a non-profit/profit corporate structure.
-He holds a DVM from the University of Illinois and a PhD in parasitology from the University of North Carolina.
+In this role, he has demonstrated the ability to apply business acumen, fiscal responsibility, and innovative approaches to the management of a non-profit/for-profit corporate structure.
+He holds a DVM from the University of Illinois and a Ph.D. in parasitology from the University of North Carolina.

 Prior to joining ATCC, Raymond was Dean of the College of Graduate Health Sciences, Professor of Microbiology and Immunology and Comparative Medicine, and Vice Provost for Research and Research Training, at the University of Tennessee, Memphis.
 He was awarded the University of Tennessee Memphis College of Medicine Outstanding Teacher Award for 1989–1993.
 Raymond has been an Associate Professor of Epidemiology and Microbiology at the University of Pittsburgh School of Public Health and Professor and Chairman at the New York State College of Veterinary Medicine.

-Raymond participated on National Institute of Allergy and Infectious Disease (NIAID) scientific review boards and various NIH Study Sections and served on several editorial boards.
+Raymond participated on the National Institute of Allergy and Infectious Diseases (NIAID) scientific review boards and various NIH Study Sections and served on several editorial boards.
 He is the author of more than 80 chapters, reviews, and journal articles, a fellow in the Infectious Disease Society, and a member of the American Epidemiology Society.
-At ATCC, he has served as principal investigator on numerous grants and contracts, including the Malaria Research & Reference Reagent Resource Center (MR4) and the Biodefense & Emerging Infectious Research Resources Repository (BEI) from NIAID.
-He has served on boards of the New York Stock Exchange and NASDAQ corporations as well as Director and Treasurer of the Virginia Biotechnology Authority.
+At ATCC, he has served as principal investigator on numerous grants and contracts, including the Malaria Research and Reference Reagent Resource Center (MR4) and the Biodefense and Emerging Infections Resources repository (BEI Resources) from NIAID.
+He has served on boards for the New York Stock Exchange and NASDAQ corporations as well as Director and Treasurer of the Virginia Biotechnology Authority.

 Ralph Koch, CPA